thackl/gggenomes/README.md

 ## A grammar of graphics for comparative genomics

 gggenomes is a versatile graphics package for comparative genomics.
-It extends the popular R visualization package[ggplot2](https://ggplot2.tidyverse.org/) by adding dedicated plot functions for genes, syntenic regions, etc. and verbs to manipulate the plot to, for example, quickly zoom in into gene neighborhoods.
+It extends the popular R visualization package [ggplot2](https://ggplot2.tidyverse.org/) by adding dedicated plot functions for genes, syntenic regions, etc. and verbs to manipulate the plot to, for example, quickly zoom in into gene neighborhoods.

 ## A realistic use case comparing six viral genomes